keshavgarg24/swasthya-saheli-breast-cancer/README.md

 # swasthya-saheli-breast-cancer
-it helps in predicting the abreast cancer
+it helps in predicting the breast cancer